Ordinary Time: November 15th

 —Excerpted from The Church's Year of Grace, Pius Parsch

-- Learn more about St. Albert from the Catholic Encyclopedia, Dominicans.
+- Learn more about from St. Albert and the Dominicans from the Catholic Encyclopedia.

-- St. Albert is an especially apt patron for scientists because he made his love of truth about nature into an instrument of his love of Christ;
+- St. Albert is an especially apt patron for scientists because he made his love of truth about nature into an instrument of his love of Christ.
+See his entry in Dictionary of Scientific Biography.

 - Read what Pope Benedict XVI wrote about science and faith.